Lower School Curriculum By Grade

 There are many elements in the Waldorf education curriculum — all designed with a multi-sensory approach in mind and a goal to meet the child where they are developmentally in every stage.

-MAIN LESSON: The Main Lesson is a block learning style where students focus on one academic subject for around two hours in the beginning of their day.
+MAIN LESSON: The Main Lesson is a block learning format where students focus on one academic subject for around two hours in the beginning of their day.
 Teachers engage students in these two hours using lecture, movement, art, music, recitation, lab work and more to make learning academic subjects relevant and engaging.

 1st Grade

 As children greet their teacher for the first handshake, an eight-year journey begins through childhood and into adolescence.
-This eight-year journey is a time when knowledge of the world must be experienced with one’s whole being a time when truths clothed in imagination nourish the child’s soul and become seeds for free, independent thinking.
-The elements of the core curriculum are as follows:FORM DRAWING: This discipline helps form an inner foundation for geometry, one’s relationship to space, as well as the writing of letters and numbers.
-Forms are walked, run, drawn in the air and on paper.
-Symmetry exercises are also done to strengthen the child’s relationship to left and right.
+This journey is a time when gaining knowledge of the world must be experienced with one’s whole being, a time when truths clothed in imagination nourish the child’s soul and become seeds for free, independent thinking.
+The elements of the core curriculum are as follows:

 DRAWING: Weekly drawing lessons use images from the fairy tales to teach techniques for drawing basic shapes such as people, houses, trees, etc., using block crayons to draw from out of the color.
 Lines become color limits, and the blending of colors is a major theme.